FEX-Emu/FEX/docs/ProgrammingConcerns.md

 #### std::filesystem::temp_directory_path
 See `GetTempFolder()` in `FEXServerClient.cpp` (split/move to `FHU::Filesystem` if needed by other users).

-### Any api that uses `FILE`
+### Any `FILE`-based API
-This API always allocates memory and should be avoided.
+`FILE` always allocates memory and must be avoided.
-Use a combination of raw FDs and fextl::string APIs instead of fstream.
+Use a combination of raw FDs and fextl::string APIs instead.

 #### Includes but not limited to:
 * `<fstream>` -> `std::fstream`